Our Staff

 Board of Directors

-The Little Oak Board is composed primarily of Little Oak parents.
-Board positions are volunteer positions with a suggested term of 2-3 years.
-The Board strives for a balance of representatives, both in terms of their own professional experience as well as with regard to the age/s of their child/ren.
+The Little Oak Board of Directors is composed of Little Oak parents, community members, and dedicated professionals who share a passion for education.
+Board positions are volunteer roles with a preferred term of 3 years.
+The Board strives for a balance of representatives, considering professional and personal interests that would be an asset to the Board.
 The purpose of the Board is to support the needs of the school and staff by working in coordination with the Head of School.
-Parents are invited to attend an open session at the commencement of each Board meeting, generally held at 5:30 pm on the 3rd Thursday of every other month.
+The Board is responsible for high-level governance, strategic planning, and budget oversight, ensuring the sustainable growth and success of Little Oak Montessori School.

 Current Members: